dtphung/yt_downloader/README.md

 # YouTube Downloader with Pytube

-This is a command-line tool for downloading YouTube videos using Pytube.
+This is a GUI tool for downloading YouTube videos using Pytube.

 ## Requirements